-Implementation of this amendment requires no change to current manufacturing methods
+This project can be implemented with no hardware changes and therefore to the existing implementation costs which has been demonstrated, through billions of shipped devices.
 Consideration of operational costs (e.g., energy consumption).

-There are already devices using IEEE Std.
-802.15.4 in volume shipment operating in the same frequency bands and PHY modes.
+There are already devices using IEEE Std 802.15.4 in volume shipment operating in the same frequency bands and PHY modes.
 The proposed enhancements included in this project have zero to minimal impact on these well-known operational costs.

 Other areas, as appropriate.